Sometimes it can be difficult to listen to, and trust our intuition in the area of relationships.

 I’m going to give you a little scenario to help you to see the contrast between neediness and intuition.

 Let’s say that you’re in a nightclub.
-Two weeks ago you were dumped by your other half.
-You’re feeling rather upset and have a bruised ego.
+Two weeks ago your partner broke up with you.
+You’re still feeling rather upset.
 You’re sitting in a secluded corner with some friends.
 One of your friends spots some people she knows, and she brings them over to your table.
-One of them is a charming, attractive and smooth-talking (actually quite creepy) stranger who singles you out, plies you with drinks and then asks you back to his/her house.
+One of them is a charming, attractive and smooth-talking stranger who singles you out, plies you with drinks and then asks you back to his/her house.
+But you also sense that this person is a bit of a ‘player’ – and not what you need right now.

-If you were the person in this scenario, how likely would it be that you stop and listen to your intuition telling you this person is a bit of a creep?
+If you were the person in this scenario, how likely would it be that you stop and listen to your intuition telling you this person is a player?

 Not very likely.
 At least, not as likely as it normally would be.